 Ad hoc announcement pursuant to Art.
 53 LR

-- 2022 Group guidance confirmed at mid single digit sales and core operating income growth.
-Sandoz guidance revised upwards, with sales expected to grow low to mid single digit (from low single digit) and core operating income expected to grow low single digit (from broadly in line)3
+- 2022 Group guidance confirmed.
+Sandoz guidance revised upwards with sales expected to grow low single digit and core operating income to be broadly in line with prior year3

 |USD m||USD m||USD||cc||USD m||USD m||USD||cc|